Want more control over your search setup? Discover our flexible infrastructure pricing.

 To unlock customization for your Gatsby site, you need a working search component.
 Once it’s working, you can modify the search experience according to your site’s structure and design.

-To begin, you will modify the transformer function in gatsby-config.js
+To begin, you will modify the transformer function in gatsby-config.js.

 This function determines how your data appears in Meilisearch.
-You can enrich each search index item with metadata like frontmatter.title
+You can enrich each search index item with metadata like frontmatter.title, description, slug, or any custom fields.

 Prioritization is a significant part of customization.
-To prioritize which fields Meilisearch should match first, you will update searchableAttributes
+To prioritize which fields Meilisearch should match first, you will update searchableAttributes in the plugin settings:

-settings: { searchableAttributes: ['title', 'description', 'content'] }
+searchableAttributes: ['title', 'description', 'content']

 Meilisearch brings several other perks to your customization process.
 For instance, you can easily adjust query behavior, such as typo tolerance and filtering.
-Plus, you can always tweak the CSS styles of your search input and add a classname
+Plus, you can always tweak the CSS styles of your search input and add a classname to match your design system.

 Building components manually through React components?
 You might refer to the React Search Engine guide for increased frontend control.
 Customization is all about enhancing the user experience, and this is no exception.